Buckeye Opportunities for Leadership & Development (BOLD)

 BOLD Mentee

 BOLD mentees are incoming first-generation, new first-year students.
 Once accepted into the program, new students (mentees) will be paired with continuing students (sophomores – seniors) as their peer mentors.
-The primary goal of this relationship is to foster a connection that supports a successful college transition and matriculation.
+The primary goal of this relationship is to foster a connection that supports a successful college transition and enrollment.
 The relationship will promote a sense of belonging and create a safe space for expressing concerns and receiving guidance related to the mentees' experience as a first-generation student.

 Program benefits for the peer mentee include, but are not limited to: